mrfoster/blueberry-food-website/content/locations/arc-leisure-matlock/index.md

   latitude: 53.1423184
   longitude: -1.5720833
 openingHoursContent: >-
-  We are currently open!
-Please come and visit us, we appreciate your continued support.
-We are following Government guidelines to protect our customers and staff.
-17th March 2020.
+  Due to the latest government guidance we are closed until further notice.
+Our other sites in Matlock, Castleton and Millers Dale remain open for takeaway only service.
+Thank you for your support.
+20th March 2020
 openingHours:
   - validFrom: 2020-03-17T10:52:33.191Z
     validThrough: 2020-03-17T10:52:33.524Z